-Alligators prefer to live in freshwater such as lakes and rivers while crocodiles can live both in saltwater and freshwater.
+Alligators prefer to live in freshwaters such as lakes and rivers, while crocodiles can live both in saltwater and freshwater.

-Crocodiles and alligators belong in the same scientific category, but they come from different ancestries.
-They both are members of the family of Crocodylia; however, crocodiles are particularly from Crocodylidae family, while the alligators belong to the Alligatordae family.
+Crocodiles and alligators belong in the same scientific category but come from different ancestries.
+They both are members of the family of Crocodylia; however, crocodiles are mainly from the Crocodylidae family, while the alligators belong to the Alligatordae family.

-Because of its broad width, the snout of an alligator is firmer or stronger compared to that of the crocodile.
+Because of its broad width, the snout of an alligator is firmer or stronger than the crocodile’s.
 The alligator’s snout width also allows them to crush many hard-shelled animals like turtles.
 Moreover, crocodiles usually have a lighter color compared to alligators.
-Crocodiles have a mixture of brown and tan colors while alligators have darker shades such as black and gray.
+Crocodiles have a mixture of brown and tan colors, while alligators have darker shades such as black and gray.

 Both animals have very heightened senses, making them fast and alert hunters.
-With above-water vision, sensitive hearing, sharp day and night vision, and vertical pupils that can take in more light, both crocodiles and alligators are their prey’s nightmare.
+With above-water vision, sensitive hearing, sharp day and night vision, and vertical pupils that can absorb more light, crocodiles and alligators are their prey’s nightmare.
 With their above-water vision, you should expect to see these animals peeping with their eyes slightly above the water level.

-Crocodiles also have high functioning salt glands that enable them to excrete large amounts of salt from the water more than alligators can.
+Crocodiles also have high-functioning salt glands that enable them to excrete large amounts of salt from the water, more than alligators can.
 The alligator’s glands cannot function as actively as the crocodile’s.
-It means they can only tolerate less saltwater, and this is the reason why they prefer residing in freshwaters.
-Given that they have stronger salt glands; crocodiles are more capable of migrating across different marine environments.
+It means they can only tolerate less saltwater, which is why they prefer residing in freshwaters.
+Because they have stronger salt glands, crocodiles are more capable of migrating across different marine environments.

 Crocodiles are known to be more hostile than alligators.
 While people should avoid being in close contact with both predators, alligators in some places seem to be more passive than crocodiles.
 With that, alligators only attack if provoked and hungry.